 What is servitization?

-Servitization was born aimed at understanding and anticipating customer needs and delivering a service offer integrated with the proposed product.
+Servitization aimed to understand and anticipate customer needs and deliver a service offer integrated with the proposed product.

 As anticipated, this model is spreading widely in the manufacturing industry.

-Think of the Pay per Use concept "why sell a machine when you can offer the formula use the machine and pay for its use"?
+Think of the Pay per Use concept "Why sell a machine when you can offer the formula to use the machine and pay for its use"?

 The concept of servitization is just that: a manufacturing company produces and transforms goods into a sale of services added to the product.